StructZ/CodeTranslateAI/README.md

 3. Click the **"Enable Code Selector"** button.
 4. Your cursor will change to a crosshair.
 Click on any code block on a webpage.
 5. A "Translating..." message will appear, followed by the translated code in a new UI.

+### 👍👎 Providing Feedback

+Help us improve translation quality by rating the AI-generated code:

+- Click **👍** if the translation is good
+- Click **👎** if the translation needs improvement
+  - A modal will appear asking what was wrong
+  - Optionally provide detailed feedback
+  - Your feedback helps us improve the AI prompts

+**All feedback is stored securely and used solely to enhance translation quality.**

+For more details about the feedback feature, see [FEEDBACK_FEATURE.md](FEEDBACK_FEATURE.md).

 ---